-Food prices influence the quality of life for everyone, no matter what part of the country you live in.
+Food prices influence the quality of life for everyone, the world over.
 They can be determined by a huge variety of factors and can change on an hour-to-hour, minute-by-minute basis in response to major world events, market shifts, and even weather forecasts.
 Over the past several years, food prices have been a major point of concern for many Americans, particularly during the recession, as families were forced to tighten their belts more than ever before.

-There is plenty of concern over the future of food prices in America right now, with lots of sound reasoning behind it.
-Most of the western United States is experiencing a once-in-a-generation drought of epic proportions, which is most certainly going to have an effect on food prices nationwide.
+There is plenty of concern over the future of food prices in America right now, and for good reason.
+Even big business is growing wary.
+Most of the western United States is experiencing a drought of epic proportions, which is most certainly going to have an effect on food prices nationwide.
 Droughts, along with the changes they force on supply lines, increased transportation costs, and destruction of livestock and farmland, all play a pivotal part in determining food prices.

 There are also aspects to the economic health of certain states, including levels of food insecurity and dependence on food stamps that can shed some light into the true cost of food across the country.
 Taxpayer funding goes directly to millions of underserved and hungry citizens every year in areas where poverty is prevalent, essentially making those areas more costly than others.
 Many of the same areas suffer from high levels of food insecurity, which has to do with availability of food in a given area.

 Some areas suffer from high levels of food insecurity for different reasons, like remoteness or the fact that it may be difficult to make deliveries to grocery stores.
 This comes with increased transportation costs, which require, many times, subsidization on some level.
 Food insecurity levels have been found to be closely linked to food prices, as one might expect from a scarcity perspective.